brentys25/brentys25.github.io/project2.md

 df['title_cluster'] = kmeans.labels_
 ```

-Then, clusters with a majority (>90%) of either r/statistics or r/machinelearning posts were subsetted to analyze distinct differences in communities and topics amongst both subreddit threads.
+<br>Then, clusters with a majority (>90%) of either r/statistics or r/machinelearning posts were subsetted to analyze distinct differences in communities and topics amongst both subreddit threads.
 Clusters with a homogeneous mix (~50% of r/statistics and r/machinelearning) were also analyzed.

 ```python3
 def get_top_keywords(tfidf_matrix, clusters, feature_names, n_terms):